Roseville Rosebowl

 My Weird Judge Things:

 - Tag Team Cross Ex means you have to tag your teammate in.
 I think it increases camaraderie and decreases teammates fighting for speaking in CX.
-To not do this will subtract -.5 pts from both teammate's scores.
+Do this to increase your team's speaker points by +.5 pts.

 - If you ask for a marked copy of the opponent's speech before CX, and DO NOT reference it throughout the rest of the debate I will be sad.
-This should not discourage you from asking, but instead I hope it forces you to consider what they didn't read.
-You should make it obvious why what they didn't read mattered, and prevent them from getting away with reading ~1/3 of the words.
-Sometimes it won't matter, sometimes it will.
-If you attempt to explain I won't decrease speaks, but if no attempt is made I will hit you with a -.2.
+This should not discourage you from asking, but instead I hope it forces you to consider what they highlighted before the round, but were not able to read.

 Speaker Point Scale: (What does the # speaker points actually mean):